Keeping the litter box and litter liners clean goes a long way toward seeing your cat happy and healthy.

 To get the most out of your liners, we recommend cleaning them with mild dish soap and water weekly or monthly — yes, you just need to wash your liner at least once a month.
 Be sure to let the liner dry before putting it back in the box, though, and replace it when it shows signs of fraying, tearing, or excessive odor.

-The integrity of the liners depends on how many cats use the litter box, how much litter is used, and how ferociously they scratch.
-Daily scooping and sustaining the litter level at 2-3 inches (5-7.5 cm) will maximize their life.
+The integrity of the liners depends on how many cats use the litter box, how much litter is used, and how ferociously the cats scratch.
+Daily scooping and sustaining the litter level at 2-3 inches (5-7.5 cm) will maximize the liners' life.